release

 New integrations

-Our integration with Make is live!
-Make (formerly Integromat) is an automation platform that integrates with over 1000 apps including Baserow now.
-It allows you to visually create, build, and automate workflows.
+We’re thrilled to announce that our integration with Make is now live!
+Make (formerly Integromat) is an automation platform that seamlessly integrates with over 1000 apps, including Baserow.
+With Make, you can easily create, build, and automate workflows using a visual interface.

 Baserow is now available in Polish